bumblebee211196/bees_blog/_posts/multiple-git-accounts-in-one-machine/2020-09-11-multiple-git-accounts-in-one-machine.md

 Git's `includeIf` to the rescue.

-Say we maintain all our work related repositories in our `Work` folder and similarly all our Personal repositories in the `Personal` folder, we can use different git configurations and include them based on some conditions
+Say we maintain all our work related repositories in our `Work` folder and similarly all our Personal repositories in the `Personal` folder, we can use different git configurations and include them based on some conditions.

 First create a git config for your `Work` environment and name `.gitconfig-work`